awslabs/aws-encryption-sdk-specification/changes/2024-TBD_cache-across-hierarchy-keyrings/change.md

 ##### Option 1 (Recommended): Yes

-Note that after adding keystore ID / partition ID to a Hierarchy Keyring's cache identifier, multiple Hierarchy Keyrings can use a shared cache.
+Note that after adding Key Store ID / partition ID to a Hierarchy Keyring's cache identifier, multiple Hierarchy Keyrings can use a shared cache.
 Multiple CachingCMMs can use a shared cache already as mentioned in the [background](#background).